 The robust energy, uncontained zeal and exuberant palette exhibited in the artist's last work before leaving his native country in 2004, “New Light, Old Windows,” is different from the strict graphic regularity, ambrosial monochromatic palette and subdued fervor that underscores a work from his maturating years “Eternal letters to my Beloved” (48 x 48 inches, 121.92 x 121.92, 2006)

 Aside from knowing the artist’s stage of development when he created the work, it is also important to understand the prevailing circumstances that might have spurred the work during the period.
-For example, Nya′ received the ‘word’ that later inspired his works that depict the theme of Fatherhood after forgiving his late father for abandoning his mother when the artist was two years old.
-As he sought to fathom why a man would abandon his family, it was through revelation wisdom that he began to understand that fatherhood is not an intrinsic title, but a unique position determined by its function and therefore consecrated in amaranthine obligations.
+For example, Nya′ received the ‘word’ that later inspired his works that depict the theme of fatherhood upon revelatory understanding that the word father is not an intrinsic title, but a unique position determined by its function and therefore consecrated in amaranthine obligations.

 evaluation: part b